• 16 min read

 10. Common Poppy (Papaver rhoeas)

-The common poppy, known for its vivid red colour, is a flower that symbolises hope, resilience and remembrance.
+The common poppy, known for its vivid red colour, symbolises hope, resilience and remembrance.
 This flower has become synonymous with remembrance, especially in war and peace, where the common poppy was adopted as a symbol of remembrance for soldiers who lost their lives in battle.

 Its prominence in war-torn fields became a poignant reminder of the cost of war and the hope for peace.
 The poppy's association with remembrance day ceremonies worldwide reinforces its role in honouring those who have sacrificed for their countries.